 Where Is Cat Dander Typically Found?

 While cat dander can be found anywhere, it is most often in your cat’s favorite places.
-If he loves to sit on the couch, the cushions will likely be full of allergens.
+If they sit on the couch, the cushions will likely be full of allergens.
 It is also more likely to be in areas that do not get much cleaning or in places or objects that trap fur, such as carpets.
-If certain areas in your home are more prone to accumulating cat allergens, be sure to target them when cleaning.
+If some areas in your home are more prone to accumulating cat allergens, be sure to target them when cleaning.

 Advantages & Disadvantages of Cat Dander